scds/text-analysis-3/preparation.md

 **Spyder:** 5.4.3

-**MALLET:** 202108
+**MALLET:** 2.0.8 (not the most current version for reasons that will be explained in the lesson)

 If the versions differ from your own, that's ok!
-There's no need to track down older versions of the software to complete the lesson.
+There's no need to track down older versions of the software to complete the lesson (with the exception of MALLET).
 The steps should remain the same, but there might be some small variations that can be attributed to using a later version (with the exception of your Python version, which \*might\* break the code; Python 3.9 will be supported until October 2025).

 <hr />